 In contrast, neuronal is a term that describes neurons, so practically speaking, it is often used in the context of describing neuronal networks (networks of neurons) or describing neuronal differentiation.
 For example, one might talk about stem cell-derived neuronal networks or neuronal differentiation of induced pluripotent stem cells (iPS cells).

 Therefore, when it comes to the world of stem cells, the cells that are capable of differentiating into specialized cells of the brain are neural stem cells.

 With this surface level understanding, let’s dive deeper.

-Neural vs. Neuronal Stem Cells
+Neural Stem Cells vs. Neuronal Stem Cells?